wp-plugins/catablog/readme.txt

 Go to http://catablog.illproductions.com, it is a place to learn and share more about your experiences with CataBlog.

 == Changelog ==

+= 0.9.6 =
+* New: Description field options for controlling WordPress filtering and line breaks.
+* New: Progress indicator for thumbnail and LightBox image rendering.
+* New: Newly added images will read exif orientation and rotate accordingly.
+* New: New or edited Item's will store their meta in a single array.
+* Fix: Edit Item form CSS now flows properly with the page.
+* Fix: Empty tags fields now import to the database correctly.
+* Fix: No longer checks unreliable mime-type info when importing XML.
+* Fix: All categories are now removed when "Clear All" is checked on XML import.

 = 0.9.5 =
 * Fix: CataBlog no longer modifies the database directly, preferring built in WordPress functions instead.